drj11/zontem0/discussion.md

 GHCN-M, is used.
 I encourage the curious to perform their own experiment, changing ZONTEM to incorporate the record into the analysis.

+The Reference Station Method has advantages over the Climate Anomaly Method in being able to make use of meteorological station data when the station has no data in a particular reference period [HANSENLEBEDEFF1987].
+ZONTEM, because it combines all stations in a zone, is able to make use of a large fraction of the data available in GHCN-M. In its present configuration, ZONTEM requires that meteorological stations have 20 years of overlap when combining their records.
+Given this restriction, a metereological station must have at least 20 years of data to be used by ZONTEM, and ZONTEM uses all of the meteorological stations that have 20 years of data (since 1880).